sshokaku/sshokaku.github.io/_tabs/about.md

 My name is Genner Pineda.
 I am an applied mathematician with a passion for physics, probability, finance, and coding.
 My work focuses on Partial Differential Equations, particularly non-local operators and variational methods.

+Below is a brief overview of my CV.
+For more details, please refer to the full version of my [CV](/assets/documents/CV.pdf).
 ---

 ## **Education**